FAMILY and friends gathered to celebrate the 102nd birthday of Phyllis Brampton.

 She worked for the civil and military store in Weymouth, as a secretary and at the National Assistance Board, which after the Second World War distributed benefits to people in need.

-Until she was 92, Phyllis swam in Weymouth Bay at Greenhill every day and said she put that and the fact she was always very independent down as the secrets of her longevity.
+Until she was 92, Phyllis swam in Weymouth Bay at Greenhill every day and said she put that and the fact she was always very independent down as the secrets

 She said: “It’s what kept me going so long.”